rpatterson/feed-archiver/README.rst

     clients/subscribers (such as podcatchers).
 For example, you can subscribe to the archived feed from your podcatcher app on your phone with auto-download and auto-delete of podcast episodes while archiving those same episodes on your HTPC server with large enough storage to keep all episodes.
+The archived version of the feed will also reflect the earliest form of feed XML, item XML, enclosures, and assets that the archive downloaded and as such can be used to reflect the original version to clients even as the remote feed changes over time.

 #. `Ingest Feed Enclosures Into Media Libraries`_